 This section outlines the Health Savings Account available to High Deductible Health Plan (HDHP) participants only.
-This account allows you to put aside pre-tax dollars that can grow over time (not use or lose like an FSA).
+This account allows you to put aside pre-tax dollars that can grow over time.
 If the HSA is elected, employer contributions will be made as well.
-This can be a valuable resource to offset the higher deductible as well as be a savings and investment vehicle.
-HDHP participants should also view the Flexible Spending Section (FSA) for information on the Limited FSA available to them.
-This account is managed by McGriff Insurance Services.

 HSA Eligibility